techinems/air/README.md

 NAME_FORMAT: The option to select what name format used to display names when responding.
 Options: short, full, mention

+BEGIN_NORMAL_MESSAGE: The first statement of a normal dispatch/responding message.
+A time will posted at the end of the statement.

+Ex: `RPI Ambulance dispatched on` will produce `RPI Ambulance dispatched on 2020-01-26 at 16:45:01`

+BEGIN_LONGTONE_MESSAGE:  The first statement of a longtone dispatch/responding message.
+A time will posted at the end of the statement.

+Ex: `Renselaer County longtone on` will produce `Renselaer County longtone on 2020-01-26 at 16:45:01`

 TZ: The timezone where the agency is.
 Ex: America/New York

 **Congrats!** Once completed, AIR should be good to go.
 Run the `npm install` and then `npm start` command to start the program.